MLHale/insure-container-sec/milestone_3.md

 cAdvisor it provides an in-depth understanding of performance characteristics and resource usage of containers.
 In which, this data would be beneficial for a Security expert to analyze the data and spot abnormalities in containers that could be an indicator of compromise.

 ### OpenVAS

-OpenVAS is an open source vulnerability scanning tool.
-This will be utilized to perform a vulnerabiliity assessment provided an ip address that will be scanned.
-The team will utilize OpenVAS command line option through omp commands through the following structure.
+OpenVAS is an open source vulnerability scanning tool that will be utilized to perform a vulnerabiliity assessment against a host provided an IP address.
+OpenVAS utilizes a regularly updated list of NVTs to located vulnerabilities in a system.
+The team will utilize the OpenVAS command line option through OpenVAS-CLI.
+A series of "omp" commands are used to communicate with the CLI.
+Specific commands can be found in the openvas.sh script located in the container_scanner in the master container.

 ### Ubuntu